-The following table sets forth the cash and other compensation that we paid to our named executive officers, or that was otherwise earned by our named executive officers, for their services in all capacities during fiscal years 2008, 2009 and 2010.
+The following table sets forth the cash and other compensation that we paid to our named executive officers, or that was otherwise earned by our named executive officers, for their services in all capacities during fiscal years 2010, 2011 and 2012.

-(1) Ms. Feher received a signing bonus upon joining the Company in 2008 to be used, in part, to offset relocation expenses.
+(1) Fiscal 2013 was a 53-week fiscal year for the Company, therefore, amounts shown in the Summary Compensation Table include 53 weeks.
+Only Salary, All Other Compensation and Total Compensation were affected by the extra week.

-(2) Reflects the grant-date fair value of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant.

-(3) Reflects the value of cash incentive compensation earned under our annual cash incentive program.

-(4) Includes relocation costs of \$8,035 and \$132,470 in 2010 and 2009, respectively, associated with Mr. Alexander's move to Savannah, Georgia and tax gross-ups of \$5,926 and \$97,712, respectively, in connection with such relocation costs.
-Also, reflects the aggregate incremental cost to the Company of providing use of a Company leased car to Mr. Dunn and a car allowance to Ms. Feher and the costs of temporary housing for Ms. Feher in 2008 incurred in connection with her relocation.
-Additionally, includes amounts for each officer related to life/long-term disability insurance coverage, and amounts for Mr. Smith, Mr. Dunn and Ms. Council representing the Company's 401(k) matching contributions.
+- (3) Reflects the grant-date fair value of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant. - (4) Reflects the value of cash incentive compensation earned under our annual cash incentive program. - (5) Other Compensation in 2012 for Mr. Anderson and Mr. Mazzola includes reimbursements for commuting expense totaling \$39,000 and \$45,048, respectively.
+Mr. Dunn's Other Compensation in 2012 includes \$5,234 related to the use of a Company car.
+Additionally, 2012 Other Compensation includes amounts for each officer related to life/long-term disability insurance coverage and amounts for Mr. Mazzola, Mr. Smith, Ms. Council and Mr. Dunn representing the Company's 401(k) matching contributions.

-(5) Mr. Alexander was not a named executive officer in years prior to 2009.
-Mr. Alexander joined the Company as President and Chief Operating Officer effective December 8, 2008 and was promoted to CEO effective April 5, 2009.

-(6) Ms. Feher joined the Company as Executive Vice President and Chief Merchandising Officer effective April 2, 2008.
+(2) Mr. Mazzola received a signing bonus of \$100,000 upon joining the Company.
+In addition, Mr. Mazzola received a \$100,000 year-end bonus that was guaranteed as a condition of his accepting employment with the Company in 2012.

-Grants of Plan-Based Awards Table for Fiscal Year 2010
+Grants of Plan-Based Awards Table for Fiscal Year 2012

-The following table sets forth the individual grants of awards made to each of our named executive officers during fiscal year 2010.
+The following table sets forth the individual grants of awards made to each of our named executive officers during fiscal year 2012.

-(1) Represents threshold, target and maximum payout values pursuant to our annual cash incentive program for fiscal year 2010 performance.
+- (1) Represents threshold, target and maximum payout values pursuant to our annual cash incentive program for fiscal year 2012 performance.
 For more information on our annual cash incentive program, see the description contained in the "Compensation Discussion and Analysis" elsewhere in this proxy statement.
-In each case, the actual amount earned pursuant to our annual cash incentive program by each named executive officer is reported under the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.
-Since the Company did not achieve its threshold fiscal year 2010 performance goal, there were no payments of cash incentives to executive officers pursuant to our annual cash incentive program for 2010.

-- (2) Awards of time-vesting restricted stock under the 2005 Long-Term Incentive Plan, which vest in four equal installments on the first four anniversaries of the grant date. - (3) Reflects the grant-date fair value of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant.
+Since the Company did not achieve its threshold fiscal year 2012 performance goal, there were no payments of cash incentives to named executive officers pursuant to our annual cash incentive program for 2012. - (2) Awards of time-vesting restricted stock under the 2012 Incentive Plan, which vest in four equal installments on March 20th of 2013, 2014, 2015 and 2016, with the exception of the grant to Mr. Mazzola which was negotiated in connection with his hiring on February 13, 2012 and included a vesting schedule of 25% on each of the first two anniversaries and 50% on the third anniversary. - (3) Reflects the grant-date fair value of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant.